european-modelling-hubs/covid19-forecast-hub-europe-submissions/README.md

         (with renv). **All dependencies must have an exact version pinned to minimise risk of breakage with future dependency updates.**
--   the week day and time at which the workflow should run (as UTC)
+-   the week day and time at which the workflow should run (as UTC).
+-   the name of the GitHub user who should be tagged on pull request to review automated submissions.